 We believe electric vehicles are the best alternative for personal transport when it comes to the local environment, climate, energy efficiency and economy.
 The EV association represents the majority of the electric car owners in Norway.
 We cooperate with the Norwegian government, the electric car industry and other organizations.
 We also promote Norway as a best case for electric vehicles policy to Europe and the rest of the world.

-In the beginning of 2013 there was over 10,000 electric cars registered in Norway in a population of 5 million.
+In mid 2013 there was over 13,000 electric cars registered in Norway in a population of 5 million.
 This makes Norway the world leader on introducing electric vehicles.
 Norway’s capital Oslo is the EV capital of the world, with the highest EV density of any capital city.

 Because of the EV association’s and others work, the benefits for electric cars in Norway include: